Grab your yarn and hook and get ready to make the simple keyhole crochet scarf design below.

 - The scarf pattern is written in standard US terms

 Row 1: Working in the second ch from hook sc the first two stitches together (sc2tog), 1 sc in each of next 5 ch’s, sc 3 times in next ch, 1 sc next 5 ch, sc the last two remaining chains together. (aka sc2tog) turn.

-Row 2: Ch 1, starting in first st sc2tog, 1 sc in each of next 5 st’s, sc 3 times in next st, 1 sc in next 5 st’s, sc the last two remaining st’s together, turn.
+Row 2: Ch 1, starting in the first st sc2tog, 1 sc in each of the next 5 st’s, sc 3 times in the next st, 1 sc in the next 5 st’s, sc the last two remaining st’s together, turn.

 Row 3-30: Repeat row 2